floriannicolas/braowser.js/README.md

 * Screen resolution

-## Current version : 1.0.10
+## Current version : 1.1.0

 ### What's new in the latest version :

-- ES6 import compatibility
-- npm package created
+- Optimizations on browser detection

 ## Examples :